notwaldorf/notwaldorf.github.com/_posts/2019-09-10-metronomes.markdown

 ## Play with the experiment
 Me being me, I [made a whole demo](https://metronomes.glitch.me/) to test and compare these approaches.
 I built
-3 kinds of metronomes (a really bad one using `setInterval` on the main thread, a less bad one using `setInterval` in a Worker, a perfect one using prescheduled Web Audio clock events).
+3 kinds of metronomes:

+- a really bad one using `setInterval` on the main thread,
+- a less bad one using `setInterval` in a Worker,
+- a perfect one using prescheduled Web Audio clock events).

 You can run them on your own in that Glitch, but if you only want the results, here they are.

 ## Results

-### The setup
+### Setup
-There are 3 metronomes, that each tick 20 times, and after each click, a callback function is called.
-For the first 2 metronomes, in this callback you _also_ make the audio click (except for the Web Audio scheduler metronome, which makes the audio click on its own time).
-The graphs below log the difference between the `audioContext.currentTime` of successive clicks.
+There are 3 metronomes, that each tick 20 times, and after each tick, a callback function is called.
+For the first 2 metronomes, in this callback you _also_ make the audio tick (except for the Web Audio scheduler metronome, which makes the audio tick on its own time).
+The graphs below log the difference between the `audioContext.currentTime` of successive ticks.

 ### 🤔 The unrealistic case
 This is when you're literally doing 0 work in between the clock ticks.
-It's never going to happen.
+This is probably never going to happen in a real app unless it's ... just an actual metronome i guess.
 In this case, the difference between successive ticks looks ok for all metronomes -- I mean, why wouldn't it be?
-You're not scrolling, you're not doing any work, what's there to block the clicks?
+You're not scrolling, you're not doing any work, what's there to block the ticks?
 There's still a bit of variance between each ticks, but that's because we know we can't schedule anything (except for the Web Audio clock) to be _exactly_ 0.5s away.

 <img class="plot" alt="" src="/images/metronomes/1.png">

 ### 🤢 The awful case
-Here we are doing 0.5s of fake work on the main thread, after each click.
+Here we are doing 0.5 seconds of fake work on the main thread, after each tick.
 This is where things get really dodgy.
-Because that fake work is blocking, that means that _all_ the metronomes are kind of screwed, and their clicks are delayed by at least 0.5s.
+Because that fake work is blocking, that means that _all_ the metronome callbacks are kind of screwed, and their ticks are delayed by at least 0.5s.
-Even though we're calling `setInterval()` in a Worker, it makes no difference because the work from the previous click is blocking, so it automatically delays the next click.
+In the second metronome, even though we're calling `setInterval()` in a Worker, it makes no difference because the work from the previous tick is blocking, so it automatically delays the next tick.
-In the Web Audio case, we can hear the clicks correctly (the green line), but the callback (which you would use to display things to the screen), is delayed for the same reason as the other metronomes.
+In the Web Audio case, we can hear the ticks correctly (the green line), but the callback (which you would use to display things to the screen), is delayed for the same reason as the other metronomes.
 Friends don't let friends do work on the main thread.

 <img class="plot" alt="" src="/images/metronomes/2.png">